Pages

 21. Fascinated by puns, anagrams, and cryptograms

-While there are even more parallels between my life and Elgar's, those described above are the more significant because in the final analysis they are my qualifications.
-Such a large number of similar life experiences undeniably help me get into the mind and motives of Elgar on a much deeper level.
-Real life experiences like those mentioned above, could never be duplicated by spending endless hours scouring book and journal articles on his life and music.
+While there are other parallels between my life and Elgar's, those described above are the more significant because, in the final analysis, they are my best qualifications.
+Such an unusually large number of similar life experiences undeniably help me get into the mind and motives of Elgar on a much deeper level.
+Real-life experiences like those mentioned above could never be duplicated by spending endless hours scouring book and journal articles on his life and music.
 This is no argument against the benefit of reading biographies, for how could I have ever learned about these commonalities in the first place?
 More vital than reading alone is the crucible of experience.
-Forged in that white hot flame, the sword of learning is heated and hardened until it may be sharpened into the finest, most discerning blade.
+Forged in that white-hot flame, the sword of learning is heated and hardened until it may be sharpened into the finest, most discerning blade.
 Experience is the best teacher, and my life has taught me things about Elgar that I could never have gleaned from every article and book ever written about him and his music.

-For over a century, the mysteries of Elgar’s Variations have both eluded and entertained the public, spawning an entire genre of scholarship and research.
+The mysteries of Elgar’s Variations have both eluded and entertained the public, spawning an entire genre of scholarship and research.
 Like his other famous enigma – the Dorabella Cipher – the Variations are a vault of secrets still locked away despite the passage of over a century.
 Most experts assert the task of solving it is impossible since he took his secret to the grave.
 Or did he?
-The Enigma Variations were not commissioned, and neither was this book.
-Similarly, it was Elgar’s first score to be published, and the same holds true for this volume.
-Elgar was 41 years old when he wrote it, and so was I when this book was completed.
-The chief aim of this blog is to decisively answer one of most baffling riddles in the history of Western music: What is the unstated Principal theme of the Enigma Variations?
+The Enigma Variations were not commissioned, and neither was this blog.
+Similarly, it was Elgar’s first score to be published, and the same holds true for this volume (in a virtual sense).
+Elgar was 41 years old when he wrote it, and so was I when this treatise was conceived.
+The chief aim of this blog is to decisively answer one of the most baffling riddles in the history of Western music: What is the unstated principal Theme to the Enigma Variations?
 A second objective is to dispel some misleading claims about Elgar and his music.
-These falsehoods proffered under the guise of “scholarship” are:
+These falsehoods proffered under the guise of scholarship are:

-2. Statements by Elgar declaring the existence of a hidden principal melodic theme were made as a practical joke (“jape”) because none exists (i.e., “athemeism”[2]).
+2. Statements by Elgar declaring the existence of a hidden principal melodic theme were made as a practical joke (“jape”) because none exists (i.e., cathemeism”[2]).

 3. A hidden principal melodic theme may exist, but it only plays “through and over” the first six measures of the Enigma theme, not the full seventeen bars.